-Have you... ☐ Registered as a Girl Scout?
-Need help with ☐ Completed a criminal background check? anything?
-GSWNY is here for you! ☐ Completed Volunteer Basic Training Series?
-Give us a call at 1-888-837-6410 or email ☐ Completed Grade-level Training? customercare@gswny.org ☐ Received an approval letter in your email? $\square$ Met with your co-leader(s)? ☐ Signed up for an optional virtual or in-person New Leader Welcome meeting near you? ☐ Checked gswny.org for up-to-date council guidelines and support? ...
+Have you...

+- \Box Registered as a Girl Scout?

+- □ Completed a criminal background check?

+- □ Completed Volunteer Basic Training series?

+- □ Reviewed Grade-Level resources?

+- □ Received a Congratulations email?

+- \Box Met with your co-leader(s)?

+- □ Signed up for a New Leader Welcome Event near you?

+- □ Checked gswny.org for up-to-date council guidelines and support?

+...
 Great!
 You're ready to get started!